majorgreys/schomburg-talk-nov2017/speaking.md

 Woodard for inviting me to tonight's conversation.
 They have been generous mentors to me over the past three years.

-My talk tonight addresses the the City University of New York in the 1960s.
+My talk tonight addresses the City University of New York in the 1960s.
-I will focus primarily on City College of New York, the oldest of the four-year municipal colleges and only a short walk from the Schomburg Library, where we are gathered tonight.
-I believe the case of City College and CUNY helps us grapple with one of the enduring legacies of Northern liberal racism, that of racial inequality in higher education.
+I will focus in particular on City College of New York, the oldest of the four-year municipal colleges and only a short walk from the Schomburg Library, where we are gathered tonight.
+I believe the case of City College and CUNY helps us grapple with the enduring legacy of Northern racism.

-Many New Yorkers today might know City College as the "Harvard of the Poor."
-Certainly, this image has loomed large in its 170 years of existence.
-Unlike the elitist and aristocratic Harvard, City College has from its beginning been associated with egalitarian and democratic ideals since it was tuition-free until it the policy was terminated during the city's fiscal crisis in the mid-1970s.
-However, this was only partly true.
-For fifty years before it was terminated, City College and the other municipal colleges--Hunter, Brooklyn, and Queens--enrolled a growing number of tuition-paying students in its less selective evening sessions.
-Thus, the image of "Harvard of the Poor" was more myth and mission, hidden behind a tuition-free policy we can uncover a complex system of tuition charged to the students unable to gain admission under existing requirements.
-Indeed, admissions at City College prior to 1969 was as selective as those at Harvard or Columbia.
-Put simply: If you did not qualify for admissions based on your high school grades or standardized test scores, then you did not deserve a tax-supported tuition-free scholarship.
+Certainly, the image of City College as "Harvard of the Poor" has loomed large in its 170 years of existence.
+City College has from its beginning been associated with an egalitarian and democratic mission.
+In particular, it is well-known to have been tuition-free the city's fiscal crisis in the 70s.
+However, this history is incomplete.
+For fifty years before it was terminated, City College and the other municipal colleges--Hunter, Brooklyn, and Queens--enrolled a growing number of tuition-paying students, first in its in its less selective evening sessions, and later in community colleges.
+Indeed, admission to the tuition-free day session at City College prior to 1969 was as selective as those at Harvard or Columbia.

-Tonight, I want to address how this image served as a racial myth in postwar New York.
-During the 1960s, as racial conflict sharpened here as elsewhere, in particular around education inequalities, the meritocratic and liberal democratic ideals embodied in the image of "Harvard of the Poor" was used by policy makers and advocates of the status quo to justify why the college had and could remain predominantly white.
+Tonight, I want to address how the image of the "Harvard of the Poor" served as a racial myth in postwar New York.
+As racial conflict sharpened around education inequalities the meritocratic ideals of City College were used by policy makers and defenders of the status quo to justify why the college had and could remain predominantly white.

 # Equality of opportunity at City College